ccheetham/dotnet-sbom-spike/README.md

 # .NET SBOM Spike

-This spike creates a buildpack to generate NuGet and .NET runtime SBOMS.
+This spike creates a buildpack to generate NuGet and .NET runtime/framework SBOMS.

 The buildpack does not alter the application being packed, e.g. it does not run `dotnet build`.
 Instead, all app prepwork is expected to be done prior to packing.

+Status:
+    * NuGet SBOM: in progress
+    * Runtime/Framework SBOM: not started

 ## Prep